AdobeDocs/media-analytics.es-ES/help/sdk-implement/track-av-playback/track-core/track-core-android.md

    >[!TIP]
    >
-   >Puede ser el mismo origen de evento que se utilizó en el paso 4.
+   >This may be the same event source that was used in Step 4.
 Ensure that each `trackPause()` API call is paired with a following `trackPlay()` API call when the media playback resumes.

 Consulte lo siguiente para obtener más información sobre el seguimiento de la reproducción principal: